MehranZdi/HackerRank/README.md

 # HackerRank
-Challenges I've solved on HackerRank.
+Challenges that I've solved on HackerRank.
 You can access to link of each challenge on top of related notebook.